Hockey Canada

 Interested coaches can contact their local MHA to see what clinics are being offered in their area.

-Hockey Canada offers a certification program for Skills Coaches and Goaltending Coaches.
+Hockey Canada offers a national certification program for Skills Coaches and Goaltending Coaches.
 Amongst the many benefits they carry, these certifications enable coaches to instruct Instructional Stream clinics.
-No more than 20 applicants from across the country are selected to participate in either national certification program each year.
+No more than 10 applicants from across the country will be selected to participate in the Skills Coach certification program and up to 20 for the Goaltending Coach certification.

 HOCKEY CANADA SKILLS COACH